-Slow Cooker Minnesota Pork Chops are tender chops in creamy brown and wild rice!
+Slow Cooker Minnesota Pork Chops are tender chops in a creamy brown and wild rice!

-I didn’t change much from Norine’s recipe except I did used Minute® rice and wild rice instead of a rice blend.
+I didn’t change much from Norine’s recipe except I did use Minute® rice and wild rice instead of a rice blend.
 Minute rice always does well for me as does wild rice in the slow cooker.
-Did you know that wild rice isn’t actually rice it’s really a grain, no wonder there is such a texture difference.
+Did you know that wild rice isn’t actually rice it’s really a grain, no wonder there is such a texture difference?

 I really enjoyed the flavor of the mushrooms with the wild rice.
 The pork chops were very tender as well.